q-sw/q-sw/README_EN.md

 ## Who I am ?

-I am **Cloud & DevOps Evangelist** and **Cloud Specialist** at **Thales Services Numéques**.
+I am **Cloud & DevOps Evangelist** and **Cloud Specialist** at **Thales Services Numériques**.
 My daily missions are to help our collaborators and our clients to understand and adopts the Cloud technologies also the DevOps practices.

 My experience and my skills on Cloud technologies (AWS / GCP / Kubernetes) also on the DevOps practices (IaC / CICD ... ), allow me to easily adapt me on the client context and on these needs.
-My experience allow me to simplify and vulgarize this complexe ecosystem to make it accessible for many people
+My experience allows me to simplify and vulgarize this complex ecosystem to make it accessible for many peoples

 On my free time, I participate in the training of the futures DevOps and SRE at **CESI (Computing School) in Rouen and Caen**, with 3 differents modules: